 Note: The Port Overview panel for SOAP version 1.2 contains an additional option to include SOAP action in the HTTP header.
-Port URL: http://www.webservicex.net/stockquote.asmx Include SOAP A ction in HTTP Header

 Even though the SOAP specification states that the SOAP Action is optional for SOAP version 1.2, some architectures require it and some cannot accept it.
 You can choose to include or exclude the SOAP action for a SOAP 1.2 binding, depending on your specific environment.
 The check box appears for SOAP 1.2 ports only and defaults to true.